Tructivity/Tructivity-Blog/articles/structural-flexibility-vs-burnout/index.md

 ### 1. For Individuals and Professionals: Professional Focus.
 Zero Noise

-Stop jumping between task apps and overcrowded calendars.
 Tructivity integrates your professional workflow into a single, flexible system built around two core modules: Tasks and Events.

-A noise-free environment: Thanks to the Module Hiding feature, you can hide all academic sections you do not need in your professional journey.
+A noise-free environment: Thanks to the Page Settings feature, you can hide all academic sections you do not need in your professional journey.
 This keeps your interface clean, professional, and focused solely on your career goals and personal projects.

 ---

 ### 2. For Students: Comprehensive Academic Mastery

-For students, Tructivity transforms from a simple task app into a fully integrated academic assistant that manages every detail of your study life in one place:
+For students, Tructivity transforms from a simple task app into a fully integrated academic assistant that manages every detail of your study life in one place alongside using the core two modules Tasks & Events.
+It offers you:

 - **Academic organization:** Use dedicated modules (such as Homeworks, Schedule, Grades, and Timetable) to manage your academic journey.
 - **Pomodoro focus integration:** Tructivity allows you to activate the built-in Pomodoro timer directly from within the Homeworks using a long press on the created entry.
 This technical integration helps you start a study session instantly and maintain focus without ever leaving the app.